AndyEveritt/ASMBL/README.md

 3D Contour can be used for most none flat surfaces that have nothing above them.
 They are good for quickly CAM'ing a large number of faces.

+None flat surfaces that have something above them can be CAM'd with some Fusion 360 magic.
+But this can be an involved process depending on the geometry.

 <img src="docs/images/3d_contour_1.png" width="480">